Learning Collusion in Episodic, Inventory-Constrained Markets: Experiments

-\Cref{fig:time_horizon_boxplots} shows the effect of changing episode lengths.
-As conjectured in \Cref{sec:collusion_comparison}, longer episodes increase the tendency to collude for both types of learners by providing more opportunities to punish deviations.
+\looseness=-1 \Cref{fig:DQN_PPO_boxplots:d} shows the effect of changing episode lengths.
+As conjectured in \Cref{sec:collusion_comparison}, longer episodes increase collusion tendencies for both types of learners by providing more opportunities to punish deviations.
 While PPO's convergence is unaffected, DQN's convergence suffers.
 This is expected, as DQN generally scales worse to larger state spaces than PPO.
-It relies on accurately estimating the expected reward for each state-action pair and sufficiently exploring the state space, which becomes increasingly difficult as that space grows.
+It relies on accurately estimating the expected reward for each state-action pair and sufficiently exploring the state space, which becomes harder as that space grows.

 We identified additional hyperparameters affecting collusion, such as PPO's number of training epochs (higher increases collusion) and DQN's buffer size (larger increases collusion), shown in \Cref{sec:appendix_more_hparams}.
 It is possible to hinder collusion by introducing instability in learning targets, e.g., by filling DQN's buffer or PPO's rollouts with experiences gathered from `parallel environments'.
 This parallelization is commonly done to increase training speed on accelerator hardware, but has a concrete impact in this model.
 We demonstrate this with PPO in \Cref{appendix:competitive_PPO}.